FantasyNitroGEN/visallo/docs/front-end/index.md

 To add a new type:

-1. Create a web plugin
+1. Create a web plugin.
 2. Extend the formatter with custom type(s).
 For example, pluralize and translate.

 ```js